-5.7.
-Protective Works
+5.7 Protective Works

-5.5.4.
-General Provisions
+5.7.1 General Provisions

-- a.
-Protective works are to be implemented whenever cased ammunition is destroyed and the safety distances for All-Up Weight cannot be achieved. - b.
+- Protective works shall be implemented whenever cased ammunition is destroyed and the safety distances for All-Up Weight cannot be achieved. - b.
 Tamping is integral to application of protective works.
 It is an operation performed before the explosion, to regulate and direct the destructive power of the explosive. - c.
-As a general rule: - EOD operators should plan on 40 sandbags of soil or earth per 1kg of explosive. - For buried ammunition 20 sandbags per 1kg of explosive is required. - Regardless of the total NEQ involved in a surface demolition, the minimum number of sandbags shall never be below 32. - Regardless of the total NEQ involved in a demolition of buried items, the minimum number of sandbags shall never be below 16. - A standard sandbag is taken to be any bag measuring 60cm x 30cm and containing at least 5kg of soil or sand but not filled with rocks or other material that might be projected as fragmentation.
-Differently sized packaging may be used as long as the required mass of tamping is achieved. - d.
-Alternatively, items may be buried below ground in square sided narrow trenches in such a way that tamping is achieved through the unexcavated earth that lies above the upper layer of donor charges.
-An explanation of this methodology and recommended trench depths and tamping levels is included as Annex A to this chapter.
-However, regardless of the tamping applied, additional safety distance shall be considered due to inconsistency of several critical factors, such as soil density, type and quality of explosive fill and therefore the detonation velocity; and eventually the likeliness of the fragmentation projection hazard.
-This is particularly applicable on large calibre items and bulk demolitions. - e.
-For the disposal of single items standard sandbag surround designs should be included in operator SOPs which their staff may then implement as a routine procedure.
+As a general rule: - EOD operators should plan on 40 sandbags of soil or earth per 1kg of explosive. - For buried ammunition 20 sandbags per 1kg of explosive is required. - Regardless of the total NEQ involved in a surface demolition of cased ammunition, the minimum number of sandbags shall never be below 32. - Regardless of the total NEQ involved in a demolition of buried items, the minimum number of sandbags shall never be below 16. - A standard sandbag is taken to be any bag measuring 60cm x 30cm and containing at least 5kg of soil or sand but not filled with rocks or other material that might be projected as fragmentation.
+Differently sized packaging may be used as long as the required mass of tamping is achieved.